ScholarVoyager2025/echoaid/readme.md

 ## Introduction

 This is the code repository for the article `XXXXX`.
-It includes the source code, experiment records, and sample videos.
+It includes the source code, experiment records, sample videos and introduction videos.

+## Experiment Records

+The records locate at `/data` directory.
+In `accuracy.md` file, there are results that evaluate system's accuracy and universality.

+## Sample Videos

+The sample Videos locate at `/video-exmples` directory.
+The examinees used these videos to test the system:

+1. Watermelon
+2. Bedding
+3. Toothpaste

+## Introduction Vidos

+The introduction videos located at `/video-introduction` directory.
+There are Chinese and English Versions.

 ## Preparation Before Running the Program